 An intriguing responsive web design trend we have spotted lately are ‘scroll-triggered animations.’
 This type of design keeps users engaged by taking them on a journey and hooking them with a story, which makes them more likely to convert.
 A great example of this is National Geographic’s “Bear’s-Eye View of Yellowstone.”
 As long as the animations don’t take away from your goal or confuse users, this web design trend can be a highly effective way to showcase your company’s credibility.

 5. Designers Are Leaving Carousels in the Past

 Have you noticed that carousels (slideshows at the top of website pages that showcase multiple images and text) have been appearing less over the last year or so?
-We have too.
+Our Iowa web designers have too.
 We are seeing brands move forward with new and innovative web design, like Molamil pictured above, and leaving the carousel in the past where it belongs.
 Brands are moving forward with a web design that displays all of the information for the user at one time rather than hiding valuable content and CTA’s, which our UX agency research has shown can be detrimental.
 Additionally, carousels increase a site’s load time and, therefore, increase bounce rate on website pages.

 6. Well Designed Footers Set Apart Designs